What Is Fault Tolerance and Why It Differs From High Availability

-With organizations becoming more reliant than ever before on service availability, a new array of terms describing different types of redundancies have entered the business IT lexicon.
+With organizations becoming more reliant than ever before on data availability, a new array of terms describing different types of redundancies have entered the IT infrastructure lexicon.
 In many cases, these terms don’t quite mean what they sound like or create a misleading impression about what specific circumstances they actually cover.
 Sometimes, similar sounding terms may be used interchangeably despite referring to very different concepts.

-In simple terms, fault tolerance is a full form of hardware redundancy.
+In simple terms, fault tolerant computing is a form of full hardware redundancy.
 Two (or more) systems operate in tandem, mirroring identical applications and executing instructions in lock step with one another.
 When a hardware failure occurs in the primary system, the secondary system running an identical application simultaneously takes over with no loss of service and zero downtime.
-This approach could be used to prevent a data center outage, for example, by ensuring that all mission critical hardware is fully backed up by identical systems.
+This approach could be used to prevent a data center outage, for example, by ensuring that all mission-critical hardware is fully backed up by identical systems.

 The truth is that it depends.

-Fault tolerance solutions provide an excellent safeguard against equipment failure, but can be extraordinarily expensive to implement because they require a fully redundant set of hardware that needs to be linked to the primary system.
-High availability solutions are much more cost effective, but also bring with them the possibility of costly downtime, even if that downtime only lasts for a few moments.
+Fault tolerant systems provide an excellent safeguard against equipment failure, but can be extraordinarily expensive to implement because they require a fully redundant set of hardware that needs to be linked to the primary system.
+High availability architecture is much more cost effective, but also bring with them the possibility of costly downtime, even if that downtime only lasts for a few moments.

-Typically, fault tolerance solutions are applied in industries or networks where server downtime is simply not acceptable.
-Any system that could potentially have an impact on human lives, such as manufacturing equipment or medical devices, will usually incorporate fault tolerance into its design.
-From a network IT standpoint, critical infrastructure may utilize fault tolerance principles because the solution makes sense for hardware and data center redundancies.
+Typically, fault tolerant systems are applied in industries or networks where server downtime is simply not acceptable.
+Any system that could potentially have an impact on human lives, such as manufacturing equipment or medical devices, will usually incorporate fault tolerant computing into its design.
+From a network IT standpoint, critical infrastructure may utilize fault tolerant systems because the solution makes sense for hardware and data center redundancies.
 It ensures that if someone unplugs a server, the entire system won’t go down because functions are being mirrored on a redundant server.

-Unfortunately, fault tolerance offers little protection against software failure, which is a major cause of downtime and data center outages for most organizations.
-High availability solutions make more sense for a company that provides software driven services, where a few moments of server downtime may hurt the bottom line, but doesn’t put anyone’s lives at risk.
-Since high availability doesn’t require every piece of physical IT infrastructure to be replicated and integrated, it is a much more cost effective solution.
+Unfortunately, fault tolerant computing offers little protection against software failure, which is a major cause of downtime and data center outages for most organizations.
+High availability architecture makes more sense for a company that provides software-driven services, where a few moments of server downtime may hurt the bottom line, but doesn’t put anyone’s lives at risk.
+Since high availability architecture doesn’t require every piece of physical IT infrastructure to be replicated and integrated, it is a much more cost-effective solution.
 Most organizations are willing to accept the possibility of occasional downtime over the certainty of paying to implement a fault tolerant solution that may still be compromised by software problems.

 Luckily, today’s data centers and service providers are getting better and better at delivering high levels of server uptime despite the increasing usage demands.
 By implementing a wide range of strategies to provide backups and other redundancies, they can help customers get access to the applications and services they need with minimal disruption.